ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 Important: this is out of scope for the current implementation.\
 Since the `nimble-wafer-map` component was designed to display tens of thousands of data points, it's challenging to provide Accessibility functionality which can read out loud the values displayed in a meaningful manner.
 Based on the WAI documentation on [Complex Images](https://www.w3.org/WAI/tutorials/images/complex/), in the future we could provide a paragraph containing information about the name of the wafer that is displayed, the LOT where the wafer comes from and a general overview (e.g. % of the faulty dies on the wafer) of the status.
 This might give a pretty good description about what the displayed nimble component shows to the user.
+In order to achieve this, the ["img"](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/img_role) role will be set for the `<div class="WaferMapContainer">` tag.
 Please note that in the initial implementation we do not plan to gather and summarize any of this information so this will be part of future updates to this component.
 Currently the only way to navigate and interact with the wafer map is only by using the mouse.
 Future updates might include functionality which allows the user to tab into the wafer map area and move around in the die area using the keyboard arrows.